Perry Tonoyan – Mentor/Musician

 Piano, Violin, Viola, Musicianship, Theory

-During those years Perry gained vast knowledge and skills from many awarded teachers.
-She was accepted into Prof. Armen Hovhannisyan’s class who was a student of highly respected and awarded teacher in USSR Prof. H. Bogdanyan.
+During this time Perry worked with many well-acclaimed teachers and instrumentalists and gained extensive knowledge and skills from their mentorship.
+She was also accepted into Prof. Armen Hovhannisyan’s class, who himself was a student of Prof. H. Bogdanyan – a highly respected and awarded teacher in the USSR.

-She also studied with Prof. Hrachia Harutunyan who was a student of Prof. Leonid Kogan (USSR), prize-winner of H. Wieniawski International Competition in Poland and Chair of String Department at the Conservatorium of Music in Yerevan.
+Another notable musician Perry studied with is Prof. Hrachia Harutunyan who was a student of Prof. Leonid Kogan (USSR).
+Prof Kogan won the H. Wieniawski International Competition in Poland and was also the Chair of the String Department at the Conservatorium of Music in Yerevan.